deepaksood619/deepaksood619.github.io/docs/databases/nosql-databases/snowflake/optimizations.md

 # Optimizations

+## Micro-partitions

+All data in Snowflake tables is automatically divided into micro-partitions, which are contiguous units of storage.
+Each micro-partition contains between 50 MB and 500 MB of uncompressed data (note that the actual size in Snowflake is smaller because data is always stored compressed).
+Groups of rows in tables are mapped into individual micro-partitions, organized in a columnar fashion.
+This size and structure allows for extremely granular pruning of very large tables, which can be comprised of millions, or even hundreds of millions, of micro-partitions.

+Snowflake stores metadata about all rows stored in a micro-partition, including:

+- The range of values for each of the columns in the micro-partition.
+- The number of distinct values.
+- Additional properties used for both optimization and efficient query processing.

+Used for fine-grained pruning for faster queries

 ## Snowflake Clustering

 In Snowflake, clustering is a type of data partitioning, where unique cluster keys are specified for each table.
 Cluster keys are subsets of a table's columns that are used to co-locate data within the table.
 These keys are appropriate for comprehensive tables.
 The process of managing clustered data in a table is known as re-clustering.